platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 ### Using a DNS provider with custom records

 Many DNS providers have found a way around the CNAME-on-Apex limitation.
-Some DNS registrars now offer custom, non-standard records (sometimes called `ANAME` or `ALIAS`) that you can manage like a CNAME but will do their own internal lookup behind the scenes and then respond to DNS lookups as if they were an `A` record.
+Some DNS registrars now offer custom, non-standard records (sometimes called `ANAME` or `ALIAS`) that you can manage like a CNAME but do their own internal lookup behind the scenes and then respond to DNS lookups as if they were an `A` record.
 As these are non-standard their behavior (and quality) can vary, and not all DNS registrars offer such a feature.

 If you want your site to be accessible with `https://example.com` and not only `https://www.example.com` this is the best way to do so.